© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

-Evaluate Planning Process and the Plan
+Evaluate the Planning Process and the Plan

 During the planning process, regularly collect feedback from participants.
 Do they agree with the planning process?
 If not, what don’t they like and how could it be done better?
 In large, ongoing planning processes (such as strategic planning, business planning, project planning, etc.), it’s critical to collect this kind of feedback regularly.

-During regular reviews of implementation of the plan, assess if goals are being achieved or not.
+During regular reviews of the implementation of the plan, assess if goals are being achieved or not.
 If not, were goals realistic?
 Do responsible parties have the resources necessary to achieve the goals and objectives?
 Should goals be changed?
 Should more priority be placed on achieving the goals?
 What needs to be done?

 Finally, take 10 minutes to write down how the planning process could have been done better.
 File it away and read it the next time you conduct the planning process.

 Far too often, primary emphasis is placed on the plan document.
 This is extremely unfortunate because the real treasure of planning is the planning process itself.
-During planning, planners learn a great deal from ongoing analysis, reflection, discussion, debates and dialogue around issues and goals in the system.
+During planning, planners learn a great deal from ongoing analysis, reflection, discussion, debates, and dialogue around issues and goals in the system.
 Perhaps there is no better example of misplaced priorities in planning than in business ethics.
 Far too often, people put emphasis on written codes of ethics and codes of conduct.
 While these documents certainly are important, at least as important is conducting ongoing communications around these documents.
-The ongoing communications are what sensitize people to understanding and following the values and behaviors suggested in the codes.
+The ongoing communications are what sensitize people to understand and follow the values and behaviors suggested in the codes.

 Nature of the Process Should Be Compatible to Nature of Planners

-A prominent example of this type of potential problem is when planners don’t prefer the “top down” or “bottom up”, “linear” type of planning (for example, going from general to specific along the process of an environmental scan, SWOT analysis, mission/vision/values, issues and goals, strategies, objectives, timelines, etc.) There are other ways to conduct planning.
+A prominent example of this type of potential problem is when planners don’t prefer the “top-down” or “bottom-up”, “linear” type of planning (for example, going from general to specific along the process of an environmental scan, SWOT analysis, mission/vision/values, issues and goals, strategies, objectives, timelines, etc.) There are other ways to conduct planning.
 For an overview of various methods, see (in the following, the models are applied to the strategic planning process, but generally are eligible for use elsewhere):